 NuvoTV displayed six new shows at the annual upfront meetings with advertisers in May, in preparation for the TV season that starts next month, Schwimmer said.
 About half the network’s schedule is original programming and the channel plans to invest in scripted shows, he said.

 The network’s biggest advertisers include Verizon Wireless, State Farm insurance, General Motors Co.
-(GM) vehicles, Burger King (BKW) and Toyota, he said.
+(GM:US) vehicles, Burger King (BKW:US) and Toyota, he said.
 Marketers will spend more to reach the Hispanic audience, Schwimmer said.

 NuvoTV is available in 30 million U.S. homes through pay-TV systems operated by Dish Network Corp.
-(DISH), AT&T U-verse, Verizon FiOS, Comcast Corp.
-(CMCSA), Cox Communications Inc. and Time Warner Cable Inc. (TWC) The network is working on a significant distribution agreement that may be announced soon, Schwimmer said.
+(DISH:US), AT&T U-verse, Verizon FiOS, Comcast Corp.
+(CMCSA:US), Cox Communications Inc. and Time Warner Cable Inc. (TWC:US) The network is working on a significant distribution agreement that may be announced soon, Schwimmer said.

 None of the investors owns a controlling stake, said Schwimmer, who said he oversees NuvoTV’s five-member board.

 To contact the reporter on this story: Andy Fixmer in Los Angeles at firstname.lastname@example.org

 To contact the editor responsible for this story: Anthony Palazzo at email@example.com